 “It is within our grasps, and your work will help us get to that point on the horizon,” Kyte said, addressing the researchers in the audience.

-Following the keynote, Patrick Regan, Associate Director of the Notre Dame Environmental Change Initiative (ND-ECI), examined measurements and implications of climate vulnerability assessments at country and city levels using the Notre Dame Global Adaptation Initiative (ND-GAIN) suite of tools.
+- The Notre Dame Global Adaptation Initiative (ND-GAIN).
+Patrick Regan, Associate Director of the Notre Dame Environmental Change Initiative (ND-ECI), examined measurements and implications of climate vulnerability assessments at country and city levels using the Notre Dame Global Adaptation Initiative (ND-GAIN) suite of tools.

 In the afternoon, invited speakers from other universities across the country shared the work of their energy centers and sustainability schools.

+- The United Nations Millennium Development Goals and Beyond.
 Vijay Modi, Professor of Mechanical Engineering at Columbia University, spoke on how the combination of small-scale generation, mobile telephony, digitization and finance are providing us with a nuance understanding of how we can best serve the small emergent consumer.

+- Understanding the Water-Energy-Food Security Nexus.
 Shelie Miller, Jonathan W. Bulkley Collegiate Professor of Sustainable Systems at the University of Michigan, considered a holistic approach to the sustainable development goals by explaining the food-energy-water nexus and the interdependencies of those systems.

+- Renewables as a Solution to Water for Energy (W4E) in Drought-prone Regions, and Access to Energy as Means to Achieve Social Equality for Developing Countries.
 Luciano Castillo, Kenninger Professor of Renewable Energy and Power Systems in Mechanical Engineering at Purdue University, shared his proposal to create a US-Mexico ‘energy-water corridor’ in lieu of a border wall.
 Castillo led a consortium of 28 scientists, including ND Energy affiliated faculty members Kenneth Christensen and Harindra Joe Fernando, which recently outlined the plan in the white paper, “Future Energy, Water, Industry and Education Park (FEWIEP): A Secure and Permanent US-Mexico Border Solution.”

+- Micro-hydropower for Powering Rural African Communities: Opportunities, Challenges, and Lessons.
 Jun Chen, Associate Professor of Mechanical Engineering at Purdue University, discussed the work of the Purdue Global Engineering Program in Africa to develop the low-cost micro-hydropower system for providing basic electricity needs in rural communities.

 Following the presentations of the invited speakers, a networking reception and poster session was held to allow Notre Dame graduate students and postdoctoral scholars to share their energy-related research projects.
 Twelve ND Energy associated researchers participated, with the top three presenters receiving awards: